AceZz/bedtime-writer/doc/development.md

 See [Deployment](./deployment.md) to deploy them.

+## CI (GitHub actions)

+To generate the `GOOGLE_SERVICE_ACCOUNT` secret (used in `backend_ci.yml`), generate a service account file for the CI (see [admin](./admin.md)), name it `service-account-ci.json` and run the following command: `base64 -w 0 "service-account-ci.json"` on Linux, `base64 -i "service-account-ci-json` on macOS. **This string is not encrypted, treat it as the original file!**

+Then, go to <https://github.com/App-Galaxy/bedtime-writer/settings/secrets/actions/> and add a "repository secret" called `GOOGLE_SERVICE_ACCOUNT` containing the string you generated.
+After checking that the CI runs, dispose of `service-account-ci.json`.

 ## Line separators

 Line separators should always be LF.
 On Unix and macOS, you have nothing to do.
 On Windows, ensure